What are the types of head and neck cancer?

 Following a diagnosis of head and neck cancer, your oncologist and cancer care team will create a tailored treatment plan specific to your circumstances and stage of cancer.

 Chemotherapy is a common form of treatment that involves the use of anti-cancer drugs to attack cancer cells.
 Chemotherapy is often used alongside other treatments such as radiotherapy or surgery.

 Radiotherapy is the use of radiation to treat and manage cancer.
 During radiotherapy, you will likely wear a mask to ensure you stay still to help the machine target where the cancer is.
 Radiotherapy at Epworth is supported by the latest world-class technology and evidence-based techniques, highly experienced team of radiation oncologists, radiation therapists, physicists and nurses are committed to providing compassionate, exceptional care.
-If you received radiotherapy with Epworth, you will also have significant allied health support such as dieticians, psychologists, and speech therapists.
+If you receive radiotherapy with Epworth, you will also have significant allied health support such as dieticians, psychologists, and speech therapists.

 Targeted therapy works in a different way to chemotherapy but is also an anti-cancer drug.
 Targeted therapy targets specific features of cancer cells to reduce the cancer growth.
 Targeted therapy drugs won’t necessarily work for every cancer patient, we recommend that you speak with your specialist to understand more.